artemsheludko/flexible-jekyll/_posts/2020-03-9-peterson-dev-platform.markdown

 The Arduino is easily the most popular embedded development platform available to hobbyists today.
 The Arduino libraries provide easy to use abstractions such as `digitalWrite()`, `analogRead()` and more.
-Moreover, the build and flashing process onto the Arduino is completely abstracted away by the IDE making Arduino easy to get started with.
+Moreover, the build and flashing process onto the Arduino is completely abstracted away by the IDE, making Arduino an easy starting point.
 However, there comes a point where Arduino's various obfuscations and abstractions of what is happening in the hardware starts to slow the developer more than it speeds them up.
 While working on the [Queen's Formula Racing Team](https://www.qfsae.ca/) this past year, myself and other